Understand the Treatment Cost of Tuberculosis

 Bottom Line

-Tuberculosis is one of the most deadly diseases, but it is treatable.
-If you are successful in navigating the diagnosis, treatment options and associated costs can be overwhelming.
-However, thanks to the Indian Government’s Revised National Tuberculosis Control Programme (RNTCP ), which offers free medication and DOTS centres to ensure a successful treatment.
+Tuberculosis is a serious disease, but it is treatable.
+Navigating the diagnosis, treatment options, and associated costs can be overwhelming.
+However, thanks to the Indian Government’s Revised National Tuberculosis Control Programme (RNTCP), which offers free medication and DOTS centres to ensure successful treatment.

 If you experience any symptoms related to TB, consult a healthcare professional immediately.

-In case you need to ask questions related to health insurance policies for tuberculosis, then contact PolicyX.
+In case you need to ask questions related to health insurance policies for tuberculosis, contact PolicyX.

 Health Insurer Network Hospitals